SAFCSP-Team/switch-statement-in-cpp/README.md

 ### Problem

-Develop a program that display a student grade based on his score using **switch statement**.
+Develop a program that displays a student's grade based on his score using **switch statement**.

 |  Score  |  Grade  |
 |:-------:|:-------:|